-Four simple steps to finally become a resident in a club, bar, or event.
+You can join a DJ agency or find a good DJ manager, but these four simple steps will get you a DJ gig or residency in a nightclub.
 If you are at the bottom, you will start from there.
 Do not try to jump from beginner DJ to straight asking for a club residency.

 When you finally manage to book your first residency, remember to always wear earplugs designed for DJs and musicians.
-The common exposure to loud environments can cause hearing problems, so be prepared.
+Common exposure to loud environments can cause hearing problems, so be prepared.

 Many times we go through lists and staff to do or don’t.
 And sometimes we forget the very basics.
 The most important part when you become a resident DJ at a nightclub is to have fun and enjoy every part of it.
 This is probably the biggest secret to become successful in everything you will do.
 If ever comes a day when you feel unsatisfied or incomplete with what you do or what you have achieved, change it, or make a bigger step.